Why I Started Tracking These Numbers

 Average Screen Time in 2026

-The global average screen time in 2026 is 6 hours and 40 minutes per day across all devices.
-In the United States, the average is slightly higher at 7 hours and 3 minutes.
+According to DataReportal, the average American spends 6 hours and 40 minutes per day on screens, while the global average is approximately 6 hours and 38 minutes across all devices.
 For adults aged 16 to 24, the number jumps to over 8 hours per day.
-To put this in perspective, 6 hours and 40 minutes per day translates to roughly 49 hours per week — more than a standard full-time job spent looking at screens.
+To put this in perspective, 6 hours and 40 minutes per day translates to roughly 49 hours per week. more than a standard full-time job spent looking at screens.
 Over the course of a year, that amounts to 2,433 hours or approximately 101 full days.
-Across an average lifetime, a person born today is projected to spend approximately 13 years staring at their phone screen alone, not counting computer monitors or television.
+According to an Eyesafe report, a person born today is projected to spend approximately 21 years looking at screens across all devices. more than a quarter of their entire life.
 These numbers have increased steadily every year since 2015 and show no signs of plateauing.

 How Often We Pick Up Our Phones

-The average person picks up their phone 96 times per day, which works out to once every 10 minutes during waking hours.
+According to a Reviews.org survey, the average American picks up their phone 186 times per day, which works out to roughly once every 5 minutes during waking hours.
 Half of all phone pickups happen within 3 minutes of the previous one, suggesting that many pickups are not driven by a specific need but by a reflexive habit.
-Most individual pickups last under 30 seconds — a quick glance at notifications, a brief scroll, then the phone goes down only to be picked up again moments later.
-Perhaps the most striking statistic is that 62 percent of people check their phone within 5 minutes of waking up in the morning, before getting out of bed, brushing their teeth, or speaking to another person.
+Most individual pickups last under 30 seconds. a quick glance at notifications, a brief scroll, then the phone goes down only to be picked up again moments later.
+Perhaps the most striking statistic is that according to Reviews.org, 80 percent of Americans check their phone within 10 minutes of waking up in the morning, before getting out of bed, brushing their teeth, or speaking to another person.
 The phone has become the first and last thing most people interact with each day.

 Which Apps Consume the Most Time

-Social media accounts for an average of 2 hours and 27 minutes per day across platforms.
-TikTok leads the category at 95 minutes per day for users aged 18 to 24, making it the single most time-consuming app for young adults.
+According to DataReportal, social media accounts for an average of 2 hours and 23 minutes per day across platforms.
+TikTok leads the category at 95 minutes per day globally across all age groups, making it the single most time-consuming app.
 Instagram follows at 53 minutes per day, YouTube at 48 minutes, Twitter or X at 34 minutes, and Reddit at 24 minutes.
 Messaging apps including WhatsApp, iMessage, and Telegram collectively account for another 45 minutes per day.
 Mobile games consume approximately 35 minutes daily for people who play them.
 Email takes 28 minutes.
 The remaining time is distributed across news apps, shopping apps, and utility apps.
-Notably, most people significantly underestimate their usage — when asked to guess their daily social media time, the average person estimates about 1 hour, roughly half of their actual usage.
+Notably, most people significantly underestimate their usage.
+When asked to guess their daily social media time, the average person estimates about 1 hour, roughly half of their actual usage.

 The Cost of Mindless Screen Time

 Seven hours per day amounts to 2,555 hours per year, which equals 106 full 24-hour days.
 In that same time, you could read approximately 200 books, learn a conversational level of a new language, complete a professional certification, train for and run a marathon, or build a meaningful side project from scratch.
 The financial cost is also significant.
-The average smartphone user spends approximately $120 per year on apps and in-app purchases, but the opportunity cost of lost productive time dwarfs that figure.
+According to Sensor Tower's State of Mobile report, the average smartphone user spends approximately $50 to $60 per year on apps and in-app purchases, but the opportunity cost of lost productive time dwarfs that figure.
 If you value your free time at even $15 per hour, the 4 hours of unintentional daily screen time represents $60 per day or $21,900 per year in lost opportunity.
 Over a decade, that is nearly a quarter of a million dollars worth of time spent on content you did not consciously choose to consume.

 Screen Time and Mental Health

 Research consistently links excessive screen time to increased rates of anxiety, depression, and sleep disruption, though the relationship is complex and correlation does not prove causation.
-The most robust finding relates to sleep: blue light emitted by phone screens suppresses melatonin production by up to 50 percent when used within two hours of bedtime, directly impairing sleep quality and duration.
+The most robust finding relates to sleep: according to Harvard Health, blue light emitted by phone screens can suppress melatonin production by up to 50 percent when used within two hours of bedtime, directly impairing sleep quality and duration.
 Social media specifically is associated with increased social comparison and feelings of inadequacy, particularly among users aged 16 to 25.
 However, it is important to note that moderate and intentional phone use is not harmful.
-The damage comes primarily from habitual, unintentional use — the mindless scrolling that fills empty moments without adding value.
+The damage comes primarily from habitual, unintentional use.
+The mindless scrolling that fills empty moments without adding value.
 The distinction between intentional and habitual use is exactly what tools like Pauso are designed to highlight.

 How to Actually Reduce Your Screen Time

 The most effective approaches to reducing screen time focus on awareness rather than restriction.
-Friction-based interventions — adding a brief pause, breathing exercise, or delay before opening an app — have been shown to reduce usage by 20 to 30 percent without creating the psychological reactance that comes with hard blocking.
+According to a study published in PNAS, friction-based interventions. adding a brief pause, breathing exercise, or delay before opening an app. have been shown to reduce app openings by over 50% without creating the psychological reactance that comes with hard blocking.
 For situations that require absolute discipline, strategic app blocking during specific hours provides a safety net.
 The combination of awareness for daily use and blocking for high-stakes moments is more effective than either approach alone.
-Pauso is designed around this combined strategy, offering Gentle Mode for everyday mindfulness and Strict Mode for scheduled blocking.
+Pauso is designed around this combined strategy, offering Breathe Mode for everyday mindfulness and Block Mode for scheduled blocking.
 For a detailed comparison of screen time tools, see our comparison of the best screen time apps for iPhone.